waikato-datamining/adams-base/adams-core/src/site/md/HOWTO make a release.md

 * increment adams version in all other dependent modules

-* copy from "target" all -bin.zip/.deb/.rpm files into the release folder and test them
+* copy from "target" all -bin.zip/.deb/.rpm files into the release folder (`adams-release`) and test them

   * adams-addons-all